najlaauni/UniversityProject/Library Book Checkout System/README.md

 - Implement functions with parameters and return values
 - Apply conditional logic for tier-based calculations
 - Handle user input and output correctly
-- Control program flow using loops<br>
+- Control program flow using loops

 This exercise strengthens problem-solving skills and reinforces core C++ fundamentals.

 ---